A Beginner’s Guide to Managed WordPress

 - Once the renaming process has finished the portal will leave maintenance mode, and you will see the portal tools and features again for the site.
 At this point, the site will now be live on Managed WordPress Portal.

-You can find more information documented on this here: https://www.liquidweb.com/kb/going-live-site-managed-wordpress-portal/
+You can find more information documented here, on going live on a new site using this link /kb/going-live-site-managed-wordpress-portal/

 We know that backups are critical, so we provide those for you in Managed WordPress.Just click on Manage Site for the site you wish to work with and then click on Backups in the left menu.

-Here are a few apsects to note on our backups.
+Here are a few aspects to note on our backups.

-- Backups run nightly and are secured off-site location, so they don’t take up any space on the server where you sites live, meaning better performance for your websites.
+- Backups run nightly and are secured off-site location, so they don’t take up any space on the server where your site lives, meaning better performance for your websites.